Digital audio workstation: Plug-ins

 There are countless software plugins for DAW software, each one coming with its own unique functionality, thus expanding the overall variety of sounds and manipulations that are possible.
-Each have their own form of generating or manipulating sound, tone, pitch, and speed of a simple sound and transform it into something different.
-To achieve an even more distinctive sound, multiple plugins can be used in layers, and further automated to manipulate the original sounds.
+Each has their own form of generating or manipulating sound, tone, pitch, and speed of a simple sound and transforming it into something different.
+To achieve an even more distinctive sound, multiple plugins can be used in layers and further automated to manipulate the original sounds.